Skip to content

 url

-Is the only required flag.
-It specifies the endpoint of the request.
+The only required flag.
+It specifies the endpoint of the API request.

 ```req